 - Oops!Something went wrong.Please try again later.

-Comparable restaurant sales for the Company’s Popeyes® restaurants decreased 12.9%, after a gain of 21.2% in the prior year quarter.
+Comparable restaurant sales for the Company’s Popeyes® restaurants increased 1.0%.

-Comparable restaurant sales for the Company's Burger King® restaurants decreased 2.8%; and
+Comparable restaurant sales for the Company's Burger King® restaurants increased 9.1%; and

 About the Company

-Carrols is one of the largest restaurant franchisees in the United States, and currently operates approximately 1,074 restaurants.
-It is the largest BURGER KING® franchisee in the United States currently operating 1,009 BURGER KING® restaurants and also operating 65 POPEYES® restaurants.
-It has operated BURGER KING® restaurants since 1976.
-For more information on Carrols, please visit the company's website at www.carrols.com.
+Carrols is one of the largest restaurant franchisees in North America.
+It is the largest BURGER KING® franchisee in the United States, currently operating 1,026 BURGER KING® restaurants in 23 states as well as 65 POPEYES® restaurants in seven states.
+Carrols has operated BURGER KING® restaurants since 1976 and POPEYES® restaurants since 2019.
+For more information, please visit the Company's website at www.carrols.com.

 Except for the historical information contained in this news release, the matters addressed are forward-looking statements.
 Forward-looking statements, written, oral or otherwise made, represent Carrols' expectation or belief concerning future events.
 Without limiting the foregoing, these statements are often identified by the words "may", "might", "believes", "thinks", "anticipates", "plans", "expects", "intends" or similar expressions.
 In addition, expressions of our strategies, intentions, plans or guidance are also forward-looking statements.
 Such statements reflect management's current views with respect to future events and are subject to risks and uncertainties, both known and unknown.
 You are cautioned not to place undue reliance on these forward-looking statements as there are important factors that could cause actual results to differ materially from those in forward-looking statements, many of which are beyond our control.
 Investors are referred to the full discussion of risks and uncertainties, including the impact of COVID-19 on Carrols’ business, as included in Carrols' filings with the Securities and Exchange Commission.